-Rincón de la Vieja Volcano National Park spans over 34,000 acres in northwestern Costa Rica and helps protect both montane forests and dwarf cloud forests.
+Rincón de la Vieja Volcano National Park spans over 34,000 acres in northwestern Costa Rica and helps protect montane and dwarf cloud forests.
 Rincón de la Vieja Volcano, an active andesitic complex volcano, is set within the park and is one of six active Costa Rican volcanoes.

 Rincón de la Vieja Volcano

 Rincón de la Vieja ("Corner of the Old Woman") is an active andesitic complex volcano in northwestern Costa Rica, Guanacaste province, approximately 23 km (14 mi) northeast of the city of Liberia.
 It erupted most recently in September 2011.